PeaceOff/FEUP-COMP/README.txt

   -Variable Declarations/If a variable is Initialized -Match different types when assigning a variable to a value, when doing an operation/comparison.
-  -Math the types and number of arguments of a function call (of the same module) -Checks if a type of a varaiable if compatible with the return of a function.
+  -Math the types and number of arguments of a function call (of the same module) -Checks if a type of a variable if compatible with the return of a function.
   -Others.

 **INTERMEDIATE REPRESENTATIONS (IRs): (for example, when applicable, briefly describe the HLIR (high-level IR) and the LLIR (low-level IR) used, if your tool includes an LLIR with structure different from the HLIR)